 Music Director, Principal Conductor

 Joseph Marcheso is the Music Director and Principal Conductor of Opera San José.
-For the 2017-18 season, he serves as principal conductor for Wagner’s The Flying Dutchman and Verdi’s La traviata.
-Mr. Marcheso has conducted eighteen productions for OSJ, including last season’s West Coast premiere of Puts’ and Campbell’s Silent Night, La bohème, Verdi’s Rigoletto, the world premiere of Mark Weiser’s Where Angels Fear to Tread, Puccini’s Tosca, Mozart’s The Magic Flute, Puccini’s Madama Butterfly, Humperdinck’s Hansel and Gretel, Puccini’s Suor Angelica/Gianni Schicchi, La traviata, Gounod’s Faust, Rossini’s La Cenerentola, Massenet’s Manon, Bizet’s Carmen, Donizetti’s The Elixir of Love and Lucia di Lammermoor.
+For the 2018-19 season, he serves as principal conductor for the company premiere of Heggie’s Moby-Dick and Puccini’s Madama Butterfly.
+Mr. Marcheso has conducted twenty productions for OSJ, including Wagner’s The Flying Dutchman, Verdi’s La traviata, the West Coast premiere of Puts’ and Campbell’s Silent Night, La bohème, Verdi’s Rigoletto, the world premiere of Mark Weiser’s Where Angels Fear to Tread, Puccini’s Tosca, Mozart’s The Magic Flute, Humperdinck’s Hansel and Gretel, Puccini’s Suor Angelica/Gianni Schicchi, Gounod’s Faust, Rossini’s La Cenerentola, Massenet’s Manon, Bizet’s Carmen, Donizetti’s The Elixir of Love and Lucia di Lammermoor.